roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-05 ****** byStoryTeller07© The man skirted round his boss who stood there huffing and puffing in anger.
+The man skirted round his boss who stood there huffing and puffing in anger.
 His red face gave him the appearance of a boiler about to explode.
 His hands clenched and unclenched.
 "What the hell do you think your doing?"
 He shouted at her.

  "I'm paying for the groceries."
 She replied.
 The answer shook her.
 She was stripping for food.
 How low could she get.
 The awareness of how degraded her morals were shattered her self-worth.